 Before traveling to a country affected by avian influenza:

 - Check for travel advisories issued by the US State Department or the US Centers for Disease Control and Prevention (CDC): [H5N1] [H7N9]

 - Get a flu vaccine before traveling, preferably at least 2 weeks prior to leaving.
 Make sure you are up to date on all your vaccinations.
 Although the flu vaccine will not protect you against avian influenza, it will help you avoid seasonal influenza.

 - Avoid direct contact with poultry, wild birds, farms, or live-animal markets.
 Avoid touching surfaces contaminated with poultry feces (droppings) or fluids.

 - Pack a travelers health kit and find out about seeking care abroad

 Control measures at the San Francisco Department of Public Health

-The San Francisco Department of Public Health is closely monitoring avian influenza H5N1 and is preparing for the possibility of spread to our region.
+The San Francisco Department of Public Health is preparing for the possibility of spread of human avian influenza illness to our region.
 We are working to ensure that our hospitals and clinicians are educated about avian and pandemic flu.
 We provide updates to the clinical community on the status of avian flu, consultation to clinicians who suspect avian flu, guidance on how to care for infected patients, infection control recommendations, and laboratory testing.
-We have created an Avian/Pandemic Flu Task Force for all city agencies to ensure that all city departments and agencies have well-developed and coordinated plans.

 Where to Find Information During an Infectious Disease Emergency